Frequently Asked Questions

 How are Club Sports funded?

 Club Sports are partially funded through student fees.
 Cal Poly's ASI Board of Directors allocates these fee monies to the Club Sports Council, which is the governing body for Club Sports.
 Clubs also fund their activities through fundraisers, donations, and membership dues.

 Where is the Club Sports office located?

 Club Sports is a department of Leadership & Service, a unit within Cal Poly Student Affairs.
-Our office is located on the second floor of the University Union in room 203.
-Please note, that effective March 14, 2020, all services are being offered virtually.
+Our office is located on the second floor of the University Union (Bldg.
+65) in room 203.